How to Make Pinecone Bird feeders in 3-Easy Steps! Super Fun!

 3. Wild Birdseed

-I buy wild birdseed online, at any home improvement center, or Walmart.
+I buy wild birdseed online, at any home improvement center, or at Walmart.

 3. Twine or String